mmmaisel/USB-Mux/README.md

 To connect to the virtual terminal on Linux you can use the following command:
 `picocom /dev/ttyACM0`

+## Programming

+You can program the CPU on the USB-Mux PCB with OpenOCD and an ST-Nucleo board as programmer directly from the makefile with `make flash`.

 ## License

 USB-Mux KiCAD hardware design files in the "hw" directory are licenses under the